 Learn at the Museum of the Moving Image

-We definitely think the awesome Museum of the Moving Image deserves a spot on this list.
-This wonderful museum is perfect for film and TV nerds, but will likely entertain and educate anyone at all.
+The Museum of the Moving Image is perfect for film and TV buffs, but will likely entertain and educate everyone.
 Check out props from popular films, try your hand at video editing, and more.

 Coney Island has been a summertime escape for decades.
-Why not see what the fuss is all about by visiting this historic vacation town yourself?
+Come see what the fuss is all about by visiting this historic vacation town yourself.
 Ride the Wonder Wheel, grab a bite at one of the many restaurants, and attend the annual Mermaid Parade.

 Take In the Art at the Corning Museum of Glass